 Cholesterol is best known for its tendency to accumulate in the inner lining of arteries.
 In some people, though, it can also appear in small deposits in the skin.
-When these yellowish deposits form around the eyes, they are known as xanthelasma.
-The presence of a xanthelasma seems to signal that an individual is at increased risk of developing heart disease.
-Here is an image of what the deposits look like:
+When these yellowish deposits form around the eyes, they are known as xanthelasma (pronounced ZAN-thuh-LAZ-muh; the plural form is xanthelasmata).
+As described in the March 2011 Harvard Heart Letter, the presence of a xanthelasma seems to signal that an individual is at increased risk of developing heart disease.

-To continue reading this article, you must login
+To continue reading this article, you must log in.

-Or subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.
+Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Prepare for a doctor's visit or test

 - Find the best treatments and procedures for you

 - Explore options for better nutrition and exercise

 I'd like to receive access to Harvard Health Online for only $4.99 a month.Sign Me Up

 Already a member?
 Login ».

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.